tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - The function `increment` closes over the variable `counter` and is able to increment it even though the execution context of `makeCounter` no longer exists.
 - `c` cannot be called a pure function because the same output is not being produced every time.
 - Closure is not necessarily functionally pure, but can absolutely be used in functional purity.
-- The key is if we are closing over a variable, it cannot be reassigned.
+- **The key is if we are closing over a variable, it cannot be reassigned**.
 - We are not closed over a constant, we are closed over changing state, so we have an impure function.
 - Some examples of functional purity with closure are as follows.